openfoodfacts/search-a-licious/docs/users/explain-taxonomies.md

 Taxonomies must come in a JSON format, that can be downloaded at a particular URL.

-The data in the JSON must contains an object, where:
+The data in the JSON must contain an object, where:
 * each key correspond to the id of the taxonomy entries
 * the value is an Object, with the following fields (none are mandatory):
   * `name`: an Object associating language code,